Category Archives for "Self-Discipline"

 Making yourself do things you don’t want to do — and stopping yourself from doing things you want to do but shouldn’t.

-One of the infinite number of ways that a parent can emotionally neglect a child is to fail to provide enough structure and consequences for the child.
+One of the infinite variety of ways that a parent can emotionally neglect a child is to fail to provide enough structure and consequences for the child.
 Many loving, well-meaning parents do not understand why this is so important.
 They prefer not to fight with their child.
 They want to avoid conflict.
 They want their child to be happy all the time.
 Perhaps they are distracted by their own interests; perhaps they are addicted, exhausted, self-centered, widowed, struggling financially, or depressed.
-So they let the child stay out playing far too late; they mow the lawn themselves, because it’s easier; they let the child eat dessert too often; they let that curfew-break slide by.
+So they let the child stay out playing far too late; they mow the lawn themselves because it’s easier; they let the child eat dessert too often; they let that curfew-break slide by.
 They may feel that letting the child do whatever he wants to do makes for a more peaceful, “happier,” household.

 If you struggle with self-discipline in a certain area(s), I encourage you to consider Emotional Neglect as a cause.
 The good news is this: if your brain wasn’t “programmed” in childhood to have this skill, it’s not too late!
 Once you understand why you’re struggling with self-discipline, you can stop blaming yourself.
 You can stop calling yourself “lazy” or “weak-willed,” or “a procrastinator,” and instead start on a clearly laid-out road to recovery.